pedrodanieljardim/pedrodanieljardim/readme.md

 **Talking about Personal Stuffs:**

-- 🤔 My interests are with web development, cybersecurity and devops.
+- 🤔 My interests are with backend development, cloud, cybersecurity and devops.
 - 💬 Ask me about anything, I'm happy to help.
 - 📫 Please email via pedro.d.jardim@hotmail.com to reach me.